 Almonds are a great compliment to cherries!
 I added some amaretto to the dough as well as the glaze.
-I used the glaze as an adhesive for some sliced almonds on top of the scones.
+I used the glaze as an adhesive for some sliced almonds on top of the cherry almond scones.
 This yielded beautiful results!
-In the past I’ve also mixed almonds into the dough for my Almond Joy scones.

 This was a fun spin on my usual M.O.
 The result is a delectably tender-crumbed scone bursting with fresh cherry flavor, laced with aromatic amaretto, with a bit of crunch from a shower of sliced almonds over the top.

-Regardless of the occasion or non-occasion, these scones are a great way to start your summer days alongside a cup of coffee or tea.
+Regardless of the occasion or non-occasion, these cherry almond scones are a great way to start your summer days alongside a cup of coffee or tea.
 When fresh cherries are in season, be sure to try this simple but delicious recipe.

 - 2 cups all-purpose flour